-Parents are invited to a range of events across both school and college these include:-
+Parents are usually invited to a range of events across both school and college, however for this year these events will be restricted and some may be offered virtually wherever possible.
+Our menu of events includes:-

 - Parents Evenings three times a year

 - Coffee Mornings

 - Residential information sessions

 - Curriculum events/open events

 - Safeguarding events e.g. Online safety

 - Annual Reviews of the EHCP

 - Lunches/picnics

 - Presentation events

 - Productions/performances/assemblies